cylc/cylc-doc/src/7-to-8/caveats.rst

    * https://github.com/cylc/cylc-flow/issues/3527
 GScan
-   The old ``cylc gscan`` command has been removed.
+   The old ``cylc gscan`` GUI has been removed.
 You can now find the gscan display on the left-hand side of the Cylc UI.

    In a future release ``cylc tui`` will be able to list workflows in a similar